Responsive web design with flexbox and media queries

 I hope this is helpful.
 Take your time and refactor this fully, all of these changes are pretty much essential.
 The key learning points are to focus on keeping everything simple, think through the HTML elements carefully, use a CSS reset at the start, and only add the minimal styles that you need.

-1@cookie-monster01Posted about 2 months ago@grace-snow Thank you so much for taking out time and giving me such a detailed feedback, will also go through the article mentioned.
+1@cookie-monster01Posted 2 months ago@grace-snow Thank you so much for taking out time and giving me such a detailed feedback, will also go through the article mentioned.
 This is super helpful!.

 0 - In HTML all content should be contained within landmarks.
 This is a single component demo but it's good practice to still wrap it in a

-- @Youssef-fPosted about 2 months ago
+- @Youssef-fPosted 2 months ago

 I like the way you used the media query and the scaling.

-0@grace-snowPosted about 2 months ago@Youssef-f this is inaccessible and unreadably small.
+0@grace-snowPosted 2 months ago@Youssef-f this is inaccessible and unreadably small.
 This challenge shouldn't have any media queries or unnecessary complexity.

-0@Youssef-fPosted about 2 months ago@grace-snow I agree with you, there is no need for media queries just i want it to fit the exact same proportions as the figma file design.
+0@Youssef-fPosted 2 months ago@grace-snow I agree with you, there is no need for media queries just i want it to fit the exact same proportions as the figma file design.

-0@grace-snowPosted about 2 months ago@Youssef-f and it can do that fine without any of that.
+0@grace-snowPosted 2 months ago@Youssef-f and it can do that fine without any of that.
 Look through the feedback above and you’ll see how.

 0